Rafiqdevhub/Readme.md/README.md

 # 💫 Muhammad Rafiq:
 Hello! 👋 I'm Muhammad Rafiq, a passionate full-stack developer.
-With a strong background in both front-end and back-end technologies, I specialize in crafting robust web applications from concept to production.
+With a strong background in both front-end and back-end technologies, I specialize in crafting robust web applications from concept to production.<br>
 I'm always open to new opportunities, collaborations, and discussions.
-Feel free to reach out to me via [email](mailto:youremail@example.com) or connect with me on
+Feel free to reach out to me via [email](mailto:rafiq85825@gmail.com) or connect with me on
 <br>